 How to build an AV lab?

-Stable images, high quality video recordings, and clear recordings of speech and other sounds make all the difference in your research results.
+Stable images, high quality video recordings, and clear recordings of speech and other sounds make all the difference in your data analysis and research results.
 Would you like to learn more about how to build an AV lab, so you can perform unobtrusive observations?
 Check out our ‘how to’ guide!
 Read tips & tricks to learn more!

 How to build an observation lab?

 To get off to a good start, it is best to describe the research or tests that are going to be performed in great detail.
-With this description it becomes clear what kind of equipment will be needed, and which physical environment would best suit this test or research.
+With this description it becomes clear what kind of equipment will be needed and which physical environment would best suit this test or research.
 In general, the description should answer questions such as:

 - How many participants need to be recorded at the same time?

 - Do participants need to walk around in the lab?